-Functions are also supplied for the design of a particular telescope by defining focal length, largest and smallest mirror radii, etc.
+Functions are also supplied for the design of a particular telescope by defining focal length, largest and smallest mirror radii, etc. Additional structural components such as baffles and mirror support spokes (aka spacers) may be included.

 Both single reflection and double reflection (most common type) telescopes are supported.
 Axial symmetry is assumed apart from mirror surface perturbations and the support structure (spokes).